England | Scotland | Wales | Northern Ireland | Ireland

 Our administration staff will ask you a number of questions regarding the reason for your appointment.
 We require them to do this, to ensure your appointment is made with the most appropriate member of our healthcare team.
-The most appropriate person will often be one of our Advanced Nurse Practitioners, Alicia, Liz or Michelle, can assist you with many health issues.
+The most appropriate person will often be one of our Advanced Nurse Practitioners, Alicia, Liz or Elaine, can assist you with many health issues.
 Our nursing team are also highly skilled and we delegate many routine tasks to them.

 If you cannot attend an appointment for any reason please inform us as soon as possible in order for us to give the slot to someone else.
 100's of appointments are wasted each month with patients failing to turn up for them.